RoRoche/AndroidModularSample/docs/android_app_modularity.md

 The idea came to me that, in fact, a screen displayed to the user can be considered as a state of the application.
 I mean: for example, when presenting a screen to log in, it's a state "waiting for login", isn't it?
 And the event to change the app state is "valid login provided", isn't it?

-The idea is to use Conductor to define each screens, and use the `Activity` to monitor the interactions and navigation.
+The idea is to use Conductor to define each screen, and use the `Activity` to monitor the interactions and navigation.

 To keep each screen independant, I decided to use the `StatefulContext` implementation to hold arguments as a `Bundle` instance (pretty familiar in the Android world, isn't?).
 This way, the implementation looks like: